neondatabase/website/content/docs/guides/logical-replication-prisma-pulse.md

 ---
 title: Stream database changes in real-time with Prisma Pulse
-subtitle: Learn how to create event-driven flows on your backend triggered by changes in your Neon Postgres database.
+subtitle: Learn how to create event-driven flows on your backend triggered by changes in your Neon Postgres database
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2024-08-19T21:44:27.443Z'